destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 🎤 Interview

 - What is React Component?
-- What are the two types of Components and what are the differences between them?
-- What are the props of the Component?
+- What are the Component props?
-- What is "key" Component property for?
+- "key" Component prop has usages mentioned below, explain how exactly they work
+  - identifying components rendered in an array
-- How to reset React Component (force component unmount and mount)
+  - resetting one specific Component (force component unmount and mount)
-- What are the React Hooks?
-- How to manage state with useState hook in Function Component?
-- How does the useEffect hook work and when it is triggered?
-- How to perform cleanups in a Function component? eg. clearing intervals
 - What does it mean that React has Unidirectional data flow?

-### 📝 Katas

-- Create Function component with useState and useEffect hooks.
-- When the Function component unmounts clear interval added using setInterval.

 ---